michaelvlach/qbs-autoproject/README.md

 * **root**: Relative path from the **autoproject.qbs** file to the desired project root.
 If the **autoproject.qbs** is placed in the project root its value should be `""` or `"."`.
 Default value: ""

 * **format**: Style of the resulting project file.
+Default value: "Tree"

-- **Flat** will generate flat structure of one project with all found products under it.
+*Flat* will generate flat structure of one project with all found products under it.

-- **Tree** will generate nested structure reflecting the actual file system hierarchy of products as they were discovered.
+*Tree* will generate nested structure reflecting the actual file system hierarchy of products as they were discovered.
 If a detected project contains one or more products new sub-project is created.

-- **Shallow** is similar to tree but allows only one sub-project level.
+*Shallow* is similar to tree but allows only one sub-project level.
 It is useful for complicated projects where you might not care about structure of individual sub-projects.

-Default value: "Tree"

 * **dependencyMode**: (C/C++ projects only!)
 Mode to use to create dependencies between products.
 In **Default** mode all dependencies will be created as *Depends* items.
 In **NoHeaderOnly** mode the products with only header files in them will not be depended upon through *Depends* items but instead the appropriate include paths will be added to each product that depends on them.
 For discussion about these two modes see *Exaplantion* section.
 If your product is not C/C++ use **Disabled** mode that will skip all steps related to dependencies.
 Default value: "Default"